-Standing there among the strangers in grief, I too found myself thinking about the man in the casket.
+Standing there among the strangers in grief, I, too, found myself thinking about the man in the casket.
 I listened to the eulogies and recited silent words in prayer for those he’d left behind.
 I stood in solidarity with those both present and departed.

 The truth is that I’ve always been one to attend the funerals of people I don’t know very well (or at all).
-Don’t get me wrong – I don’t mean to make light of death or the pain those left behind are forced to endure.
-Quite the opposite.
+I used to do it all the time.
 I understand that funerals can be excruciating.
 But I also understand that my presence isn’t one that radiates a great deal of emotion.
 I’d like to think that my presence at these services is helpful to those left behind.

-For those surrounding me in mourning, there is no escape at a funeral.
+For those surrounding me in mourning, there is no escape.
 Every expression reflects sympathy.
 Every face reflects their grief – except mine.
 I’m a silent witness.
 A transient supporter.
-My only goal is peace.
+My only goal is to offer relief.

 Looking back on it, I realize I must have looked like a lunatic that night as I sprinted through the gates of the cemetery.
 But I had lost track of time and was determined to make it up to the man who was waiting for me.
-So off I went racing through the streets of LA – my hair wet, a black veil across my face, and flowers in hand on loan from the dead.
+So off I went racing through the streets of LA, my hair wet, a black veil across my face, and flowers in hand on loan from the dead.